The BL Experience

 Extended Learning Opportunities

 We firmly believe that there is a “learning-time gap” driving the educational achievement gap.
-To address this inequity, we operate on an extended day schedule, offer Saturday School monthly, and require incoming 6th and 9th grade students to attend summer academies.
+To address this inequity, we operate on an extended day schedule, offer Saturday School monthly, and require incoming sixth and ninth grade students to attend summer academies.
 As a result, our students receive 25% more hours of instruction than their peers across Philadelphia.

 At the beginning of their high school career at Boys’ Latin, each student signs the Honor Pledge, a commitment to upholding the school’s core values of scholarship, integrity, and brotherhood.
 When a student violates this pledge they are referred to the Honor Council, a committee elected by their peers, or to Peer Mediation.
 Through these student-run programs, students are accountable to themselves, to their peers, and to the entire school community.

 We believe in the value of learning through experiences outside of the traditional classroom space.
-Strong partnerships with local and national non-profits and corporations enable dozens of Boys’ Latin students to participate in programs like the Big Timber Arts Roundup, North Carolina Outward Bound, Summer Search, and Bridges to Wealth.
+Strong partnerships with local and national non-profits and corporations enable dozens of Boys’ Latin students to participate in programs like North Carolina Outward Bound, Philadelphia Financial Scholars, SPARK, and Summer Search.
 Through these transformational experiences, our students grow as leaders, learners, and men.

 Critical to becoming an engaged global citizen is the opportunity to see the world.
 Boys’ Latin students develop an understanding of and appreciation for different cultures by traveling around the country and world through various study away programs and school-sponsored trips.
 Each summer, a Boys’ Latin student is selected for a full scholarship to study Latin at the prestigious Paideia Institute in Rome.
 Last fall, one student spent the semester at The Mountain School in Vermont.
 Each year, teachers lead trips abroad to countries like Iceland and Costa Rica.
 Partnerships with local community organizations have allowed students to travel to France (Take A Trip Foundation) and China (Bala Cynwyd-Narberth Rotary).